Epinay History, Family Crest & Coats of Arms

 Early History of the Epinay family

-Another 75 words (5 lines of text) are included under the topic Early Epinay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Epinay research.
+Another 38 words (3 lines of text) covering the years 1591, 1659, 1591 and 1620 are included under the topic Early Epinay History in all our PDF Extended History products and printed products wherever possible.

 Epinay Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Epinay has been recorded under many different variations, including Espaigne, Espayne, Espain, Espaine, Espinay, Espineto, Espiney, Epinay, Spineto, Espagne, Lespagnol, Lespagnou, Lespagneau, Lespagnol, Lepagneux and many more.